OCHA-DAP/pa-eth-ndvi/README.md

 pip install -e .
 ```

-Analyses done in R utilize `Rmds` also `analysis` folder.
+Analyses done in R utilize `Rmds` which are also contained `analysis` folder.
 Any custom R functions that are sourced in a script or notebook are contained in the `R` directory.
 All required libraries are listed at the top of each R script/notebook.
 If you do not have the required packaged it can be installed with

 ```shell
 install.packates("nameOfPackage")